edgedb/edgedb/doc/ref/edgeql/overview.rst

 expressions as a whole opaque entity or serialized for some external use.
 This construct is similar to selecting individual columns in SQL except that the column name is lost.
 If structural information is important *shapes* should be used instead.
-So selecting tuples is quite rare in EdgeQL and is not encouraged.

 Using shapes